Chuanlong-Zang/Denavit-Hartenberg-calculator/README.md

 3. Run and get the result!

 If you need to compute a 3-link or 5-link robot arm, you need to adjust the script accordingly.
 But the idea is the same:)

+## A little more

+Please note that the DH convention defined above is NOT possible to express arbitrary rigid body transformations.
+(No rotation around the y-axis is accounted for within the DH convention.)